sladel11/GeoWorkBench/README.md

 - The script assumes that pH values appear on lines starting with the keyword `pH` and that the pH value is the third element on the line.
 - File name prefixes (`fresh` or `salt`) are case-insensitive and used to categorize summary entries.

-## License

-This script is free to use and modify for academic or research purposes.
-Attribution is appreciated.